 What Is Retained Search and When Is It Worth It?

 Retained search sits at the premium end of the spectrum.
-The employer pays the recruiting firm upfront - typically in three equal installments - to conduct an exclusive, dedicated search for a senior or executive hire.
-Retained fees range from 25% to 35% of the candidate's total first-year compensation (base salary plus bonuses), with minimum engagement fees often starting at $80,000-$100,000.
-As a result, senior executive and C-suite engagements can exceed $150,000 in total fees.
+Unlike contingency, retained search asks clients to pay in three equal installments - engagement, shortlist, placement - covering an exclusive, dedicated search for a senior or executive hire.
+Headhunters traditionally use this exclusive model for C-suite and board-level searches.
+Retained fees range from 25% to 35% of the candidate’s total first-year compensation (base salary plus bonuses), with minimum engagement fees often starting at $80,000-$100,000.
+Senior executive and C-suite engagements can exceed $150,000 in total fees.

-The US executive search market alone generated roughly $10.3 billion in 2025, according to IBISWorld.
-Executive cost-per-hire has risen 113% since 2017 and 21% since 2022, per SHRM's Executive Network.
+Executive search generated roughly $10.3 billion in US revenue in 2025, according to IBISWorld.
+Executive cost-per-hire has risen 113% since 2017 and 21% since 2022, per SHRM’s Executive Network.
 Those rising costs are driven by increased demand for specialized leadership talent and the confidential nature of most executive searches.
+Agencies that move upmarket into retained search often do so as part of a broader revenue growth strategy to increase average deal size.

 • One-third at engagement: Paid when the client signs the agreement and the search begins.
 This is non-refundable.